DirectoryTree/LdapRecord-Docs/core/v2/model-relationships.md

 ## Introduction

-LDAP records often contain attributes that reference other LDAP records in your directory.
+LDAP objects often contain attributes that reference other LDAP objects in your directory.
 An example of this would be the `member` attribute on LDAP groups that contain a list of distinguished names whom are members of the group.

-Using LdapRecord relationships, we can define what models contain references to other records and easily retrieve the referenced models to perform operations upon.
+Using LdapRecord relationships, we can define what models contain references to other objects and easily retrieve the referenced models to perform operations upon.
 There are several relationship types that LdapRecord supports: